7 Common Causes of No Hot Water

-If you’re reading this, there’s a good chance it’s because you just had an icy cold shower or turned on the faucet to discover that your house doesn't have hot water.
-It’s an annoying situation, but don’t stress.
-Learning the most frequent things that leave you with no hot water is the first step toward finding an answer.
-Here are some of the most likely reasons why you might be having hot water problems so you can get back to experiencing the hot showers you deserve.
+If you’re reading this, it’s probably because you just had a breathtakingly cold shower or turned on the faucet to discover that your house doesn’t have hot water.
+It’s an irritating scenario, but don’t fret.
+Learning the most frequent reasons your home has no hot water is the first step toward finding a remedy.
+Here is a review of the reasons why you might be having hot water issues so you can get back to enjoying the hot showers you deserve.

 1. Gas Leak

 Does your home have a gas water heater?
-It might not be generating hot water because of a gas line leak.
-If you detect a suspicious rotten egg smell, assume you have a leak and follow these steps:
+It could very well not be generating hot water because of a gas line leak.
+If you sense a questionable rotten egg odor, assume you have a leak and follow these steps:

 - Turn off the gas valves at your house.